-- The site is classified as a less vulnerable minor development and is therefore unlikely to require sequential and exception tests to be undertaken; - The EA define the site as being within Flood Zone 2; - No records of fluvial or artificial flooding incidents were identified at or in the vicinity of the site; - The site is within a CDA.
-It is not in an area that has had a significant number of sewage flooding incidents; - No records of groundwater flooding incidents were available at or in the vicinity of the site; - The development will not result in a significant change in the impermeable area of the site and therefore unlikely to have a significant impact upon local flood risk; - There is limited opportunity for implementing SuDS mitigation measures.
-Consideration should be given to use of permeable paving and rainwater harvesting; - Flood resilient materials and construction methods will be used so as to ensure that the impacts of any potential flooding are minimised as much as possible; - Occupants will subscribe to the EA Flood Warnings Direct Service; - Safe egress routes to flood zone 1 are easily accessible;
+- The site is classified as a more vulnerable minor development and therefore Sequential and Exception Tests should not be required; - The main sources of potential flooding to the site are from the River Pinn and surface water; - The EA defines the site as being within Flood Zone 2 and 3a/b; - The EA data identifies two fluvial flooding events from 1977 and 1988; - No records of surface water or artificial flooding incidents were identified at or in the vicinity of the site; - The site is not within a CDA.
+It is in an area that has had a 1 - 5 sewage flooding incidents between 2011 and 2017; - No records of groundwater flooding incidents were identified at or in the vicinity of the site; - The development will result in a significant change in the impermeable area of the site and therefore is likely to increase local flood risk if unmitigated; - There is good opportunity for implementing SuDS mitigation measures.
+Consideration should be given to use of soakaways, green roofs and rainwater harvesting; - Flood resilient materials and construction methods will be used so as to ensure that the impacts of any potential flooding are minimised as much as possible; - Occupants will subscribe to the EA Flood Warnings Direct Service; - Safe egress routes to flood zone 1 are accessible; - In the event that evacuation is not possible, safe refuge is available in the upper floors of the building which are accessible via an internal staircase.

-Based on the information reviewed and taking into account the proposed mitigation measures, it is considered that the overall flood risk of the property is medium and the development is unlikely to have a significant impact on local flood risk.
+With the implementation of the recommended mitigation measures including raised finished floor levels, flood compensation storage and the implementation of a suitable surface water drainage strategy, the development is unlikely to have a significant impact on local flood risk.